 - No harsh or inhumane treatment is allowed

 - Responsible environmental practices

 - Zero tolerance of conflict products

-Our Buying teams are made aware of our Code of Conduct and its requirements, and we explain it to any new recruits to those teams, as part of their induction process.
+Our buyers and administrators are made aware of our Code of Conduct and its requirements, and we explain it to any new recruits to those teams, as part of their induction process.
 We have a whistleblowing policy in place and our employees are encouraged to inform us if they suspect unacceptable practices, whether within our own business or our suppliers.